Momo Challenge hoax: Analysis

 Web security experts and folklorists studying urban legends have stated that the phenomenon is likely a case of moral panic: a sensationalized hoax fuelled by unverified media reports.
 Benjamin Radford stated that "the Blue Whale Game and the Momo Challenge have all the hallmarks of a classic moral panic", "fuelled by parents' fears in wanting to know what their kids are up to.
 There's an inherent fear in what young people are doing with technology."

 The founder of fact-checking site Snopes, David Mikkelson, doubts anybody actually came to any harm and said the whole thing "may primarily be a product of bullies and pranksters latching onto a handy mechanism to goad and torment vulnerable youngsters rather than an intrinsic part of a particular social media challenge."

 In response to the reports in early 2019, YouTube has said that it has "not received any links to videos showing or promoting the Momo challenge on YouTube" but permits news stories and videos intended to raise awareness of and educate against the alleged phenomenon.
 The website has demonetized all videos mentioning Momo, including those of news organizations, saying such content violates its advertiser-friendly content guidelines.
 It has also placed advisory warnings on some Momo videos alerting viewers of "inappropriate or offensive" content.

 Picture

 Early news reports stating the image of Momo was of a sculpture by Japanese artist Midori Hayashi turned out to be incorrect.
 Hayashi indicated that it was not her piece, and Internet users identified Link Factory, a Japanese special effects company, as the correct author of the sculpture.

-The sculpture has bulging eyes and a beak-like mouth.
-It also had human-like breasts.
+The woman-like sculpture has pale, distorted skin, with long, unkempt hair.
+Its lidless eyes protrude outwards, creating a haunting effect, much similar to a potoo, while its mouth is unnaturally wide, with a bare-toothed grin adding to its eerie demeanor.
 Pictures of the sculpture were first posted online in 2016, when it was publicly exhibited.
 The firm denies any involvement with the hoax.
-Japanese artist Keisuke Aiso confirmed in March 2019 that the sculpture had been thrown away in 2018, after its materials (natural rubber and plant oils) had decomposed.
+Japanese artist Keisuke Aiso, the original creator of the sculpture, confirmed in March 2019 that the sculpture had been thrown away in 2018, after its materials (natural rubber and plant oils) had decomposed.